 What kind of music do cats like?

-Robbie Gonzalez of i09.com reports that researchers found, in order for music to catch and perhaps hold the attention of an animal, “It must be in the frequency range and with similar tempos to those used in natural communication by each species.”
+, in order for music to catch and perhaps hold the attention of an animal, “It must be in the frequency range and with similar tempos to those used in natural communication by each species.”
 It is possible that feline-appropriate music might mimic the rhythmic and tonal qualities of a purr or a kitten suckling at its mother's teat.
-Almost like a lullaby!
+Almost like a lullaby! of i09.com reports that researchers found

 I know my own cat has no interest in my sort of music and in fact sometimes seems distressed when I listen to music.
 Feline appropriate music, the tune, the researchers write, "has a pulse related to purring of 1380 beats per minute with melodic sliding frequencies covering 44% of the sample" (sliding frequencies are found in a variety of cat vocalizations, but aren't commonly found in human speech)1.

 "Cats showed a significant preference for and interest in species-appropriate music compared with human music1."
 Expressions of approval included purring and orienting the head toward, moving toward, rubbing against or sniffing the speaker from which the music was emanating.
 "The results suggest novel and more appropriate ways for using music as auditory enrichment for nonhuman animals," the researchers concluded1.

 I decided to test the theory with my own culturally deprived cat, Ritz.
 Ritz showed no response to a number of musical offerings from my collection.
 In fact he got up and walked away.
 But when I played examples of “feline appropriate music” he rubbed on the speaker with his face and pressed his face against my computer.

 Scientists have developed what they say is the first species-specific music for domestic cats by replicating sounds like purrs and meows to create original music2.
 Listen to samples of the music they are creating.
 At the very least these studies give you a chance to experiment with your cats at home.